mathspp/mathspp/pages/02.blog/04.pydonts/naming-matters/item.en.md

  - CAPS_LOCK_WITH_UNDERSCORES – like the one above, but with underscores separating words;
  - lowercase – all letteres of all words are lower case and there is nothing to separate consecutive words;
  - snake_case – like the one above, but with underscores separating words;
- - CamelCase – all words are put together, but their initials are capitalised to help you know where one word ends and the other begins; and
+ - PascalCase – all words are put together, but their initials are capitalised to help you know where one word ends and the other begins; and
- - pascalCase – like the one above, except the very first word starts with a lower case letter as well.
+ - camelCase – like the one above, except the very first word starts with a lower case letter as well.

 On top of these naming conventions, sometimes leading and/or trailing underscores can be added to the mix.